MicrosoftDocs/power-pages-docs/power-pages-docs/configure/data-summarization-api.md

 # Data summarization API overview (preview)

-\[This topic is prerelease documentation and is subject to change.\]
+\[This article is prerelease documentation and is subject to change.\]

 Power Pages summarization API lets makers add a page content summarization using generative AI that helps site users to get overview without going over entire page.
-The API is built on top of the Power Pages Web API that provides data summarization on dataverse tables used in the pages.
+The API is built on top of the Power Pages Web API that provides data summarization on Dataverse tables used in the pages.

 > [!IMPORTANT]
 >